tily/chef-serverspec-handler/README.md

 ## USAGE

-Edit your solo.rb config file to add this:
+Edit your solo.rb config file to add lines like this:

     require 'chef-serverspec-handler'

-    report_handlers << ChefServerspecHandler.new('/path/to/your/target/dir')
+    report_handlers << ChefServerspecHandler.new(:output_dir => '/path/to/dir')

-Then run chef (--whyrun option will be useful to just generate examples not affecting any parts of your system):
+Then run chef with --whyrun option (for not affecting your working system):

     chef-solo -c solo.rb -j dna.json --whyrun

-As you see, `chef-serverspec-handler` will be called at the end of the chef run, and generates serverspec examples to `/path/to/your/target/dir`.
+`chef-serverspec-handler` will be called at the end of the chef run, and generates serverspec examples to `/path/to/dir`.

-And, you can run tests like this:

-    serverspec /path/to/your/target/
+For example, if you have recipe like this,

+`chef-serverspec-handler` generates the test like this.

+For more example, see `generated-spec/cookbooks/chef_serverspec_handler_test/recipes/default.rb` and `generated-spec/spec/localhost/chef_serverspec_handler_test/default.rb`.

+## SUPPORTED RESOURCES

 ## SEE ALSO

  * serverspec
  * chef-handler

-## LICENSE